IWW-NYC-GMB/iww.nyc/_events/january-2019-training.md

 Each day spans eight hours, 9am-5pm each day.
 Breakfast, lunch, and childcare will be provided.

-This OT 101 is free to all IWW members, with a suggested donation of $10 for non-members (can be made at [here]({{ site.baseurl }}/#donate)), but nobody will be turned away for lack of funds (unless you're a boss, cop, TERF, fascist, etc.).
+This OT 101 is free to all IWW members, with a suggested donation of $10 for non-members (can be made using the below button), but nobody will be turned away for lack of funds (unless you're a boss, cop, TERF, fascist, etc.).
 Advanced registration is required for attendance, which can be done [below](#registration).
 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" style="text-align:center;">
 <input type="hidden" name="business" value="{{ site.paypal }}">
 <input type="hidden" name="image_url" value="{{ site.url }}/assets/logo.png">